 College: Massachusetts Institute of Technology

-The first of a two-part series of free courses for novice computer programmers, Introduction to Computer Science and Programming Using Python is hosted by edX and sponsored by the Massachusetts Institute of Technology (MIT).
-The course is taught by MIT professors and takes a broad-level approach to topics like:
+This is the first of a two-part series of online courses for novice computer programmers and those interested in data science.
+Introduction to Computer Science and Programming Using Python is hosted by edX and sponsored by the Massachusetts Institute of Technology (MIT).
+The course is taught by MIT professors and takes a broad-level, critical analysis approach to topics like:

 - Python Programming